thejaminator/prompt_reward_rl/documentation/main_page.md

 TODO: Still preliminary results
 - Should sweep hyperparams for behavioral cloning more to show that we really aren't just doing behavioral cloning.
 - Should explore online training / normalization.
 Did abit of this but not indepth and didnt work.
 - Compare with a reward that comes from a joint reward model rather than separate reward models.
 Which is what anthropic did.
 Did this but policy model failed to increase the reward.
 So maybe policy is too small to find at least an adversarial policy?
+- During fine-tuning, add a target answer length 50% to the prompt.
+This could allow users to choose their own target answer length.

 #### Effect of more epochs